 - Meet annually with leadership of the KL2 Program to review overall career and training goals and activities.

-- Participate in six hours of CTSI-provided mentor training every two years.
+- Participate in CTSI-provided mentor training every two years.

-Prospective applicants must complete a pre-application/letter of intent by no later than October 13, 2017 including:
+Prospective applicants must complete a pre-application/letter of intent by no later than 5:00PM on Friday, September 6, 2019 including: